mikami3heart/rsgdx-mini/README.md

 * contact: miniapp@riken.jp

-About rsgdx-mini and RSGDX
+About RSGDX abd rsgdx-mini
 --------------------------------
 RSGDX is the application software that computes the time-space variation of the slip faulting caused by the tectonic stress and fault friction, aiming to simulate the cycle of earthquake occurrences.
 The analysis data size for RSGDX ranges from 10,000 cells to 1,000,000 cells requiring the input data ranging from Gigabytes to Terabytes.

-The rsgdx-mini is a packaged RSGDX prepared as a member of mini-appli suits.
+rsgdx-mini is a small packaged RSGDX prepared as a member of mini-appli suits.
 It contains the source files, small size test data with 1236 cells, and installation scripts.